sruon/FFXI-EventsDump/dumps/Port Windurst/17760469 - Pyru-Copyru.md

     → "What?
 Who was I talking to just now?
 Oh, the other day, this really nice old man gave me my very own $0 so I could call him whenever I wanted.
 He teaches me all sorts of things, and all I have to do is call him "Grandpa" and do whatever he says."
   8: 0x001B [0x23] WAIT_FOR_DIALOG_INTERACTION
   9: 0x001C [0x1D] PRINT_EVENT_MESSAGE(message_id=13105*)
-    → "Just now, he was telling me about the fun-loving people walking around outside.
-I heard that something similar to this happened many years ago..."
+    → "Just now, he was telling me about the weird procession of people walking around outside.
+He says they always pop up this time of year."
  10: 0x001F [0x23] WAIT_FOR_DIALOG_INTERACTION
  11: 0x0020 [0x03] Work_Zone[2] = 4176*
  12: 0x0025 [0x1D] PRINT_EVENT_MESSAGE(message_id=13106*)
     → "He also told me that if I give 'em something, they'll give me $0 in return.
-I really wanted one, so I was all ready to go through that gate over there when the guard gave me a nasty look..."
+I really wanted one, so I was all ready to go through that gate over there when the guard gave me a nasty loxok..."
  13: 0x0028 [0x23] WAIT_FOR_DIALOG_INTERACTION
  14: 0x0029 [0x1D] PRINT_EVENT_MESSAGE(message_id=13107*)
     → "Hey.
 You're an adventurer, right?
 Doesn't Altana say that you guys have to help little kids or your brain will melt and bugs will eat your ears?
 Go out and get me $0, ASAP.
 Don't worry, you'll get your reward!"